Purchasing a Von Evman Rottweiler

 Groveland, FL 34736

 We breed top quality bloodlines and always have a waiting list for our dogs.
-A $500.00 binder is required to get you on the waiting list for our dogs and goes towards the price of your puppy.
+A $1000.00 binder fee is required to get you on the waiting list for our dogs and goes towards the price of your puppy.

 Yes, you can.
-We do not know how many puppies will be in an upcoming litter and if the puppies will be pet or show quality.
+We do not know how many puppies will be in an upcoming litter though.
 The puppies will be graded during the first weeks and the quality and price decided, almost like a beauty and talent contest.
 Our goal is to breed top quality Rottweilers.
 Be sure to complete the Puppy Questionnaire and send in your binder to reserve a puppy.
-When puppies becomes available, we will go down the list of the people who have sent in the $500.00 binder, as they have first choice.
+When puppies becomes available, we will go down the list of the people who have sent in the $1000.00 binder, as they have first choice.

 Yes, you sure can!
 You can come to visit with the parents and us, if the mothers are not with their puppies, and see the puppies.
 It is hard to evaluate a puppy before they are ready to go home since their looks, temperament, and character will change weekly.
 The puppies will be ready to go home at 8 weeks of age; this is Florida law.
 We, as breeders, start the evaluations as they grow and do the final evaluation at 8 weeks when the Veterinarian comes to give the health certifications and clearance.
 It is important to know that our litters are reserved quickly so if waiting to view, it is possible the entire litter might already be sold!